Jon Brewer: Early life

 Brewer was born in Eastbourne, England to Gansel and Eileen Brewer.
-They later moved to London where Jon was educated at Sutton Valence School for Boys.
+They later moved to London where he was educated at Sutton Valence School for Boys.
 His father worked with Lloyd's of London as an insurance broker and his mother was a housewife who raised Jon and his siblings, David, Elizabeth, and Victoria.
 Jon followed his father into the insurance industry at Lloyds, but was soon drawn towards the music industry.

 Early career

 Soon after beginning his career in music management, Brewer joined forces with artists such as David Bowie, Gene Clark of The Byrds, and Mick Taylor and Bill Wyman of The Rolling Stones, as well as Alvin Lee and 10 Years After.

-In 1978 Jon collected two Ivor Novello Awards on behalf of his company, Belfern Music.
+In 1978 he collected two Ivor Novello Awards on behalf of his company, Belfern Music.
 He was awarded the Ivor Novello Award for producing and publishing Gerry Rafferty's "Baker Street" Best Pop Song and another for Best Song Musically and Lyrically.

-Brewer was also involved in the reformation of the band Yes with Chris Squire, Jon Anderson, Steve Howe, Alan White and Rick Wakeman – the group being well known for their acrimonious relationships with each other.
-They went on to record the Keys To Ascension project with Jon Brewer managing.
+Brewer was also involved in the re-formation of the band Yes with Chris Squire, Jon Anderson, Steve Howe, Alan White and Rick Wakeman – the group being well known for their acrimonious relationships with each other.
+They went on to record the Keys To Ascension project with Brewer managing.

 In the early 1980s, Brewer entered the burgeoning video industry, creating the 4th largest independent production company in the UK, Avatar Film Company.
 The company formed associations with CBS, Fox, EMI, and Universal, CIC and branched out into Europe, Australasia, Japan and through Universal Pictures in America, allowing Brewer to become a producer of feature films.

-In 2000, Jon Brewer was responsible for bringing the Fuji Rock Festival to the BBC.
+In 2000, Brewer was responsible for bringing the Fuji Rock Festival to the BBC.
 A 69-camera shoot, filmed at the base of Mount Fuji in Japan with artists such as Oasis, Eminem, Alanis Morissette and Neil Young, amongst others.

 He subsequently produced a Dance Music DVD in association with Ministry of Sound, entitled The Annual in 2002.
 This DVD incorporated 5.1 Surround Sound and psychedelic graphic visual effects for an audio/visual home experience.
 Brewer employed a similar approach in his production of Cream: the DVD.